gourshete/gourshete.github.io/_posts/2019-06-28-squash-old-migrations.markdown

 date:   2019-06-28
 ---

-Too many migrations in application makes it less interesting.
+Too many migrations in application makes it painful.
 Sometimes they are written a long time back, that now you do not even remember.
-At the point you might want to replace them with a new migrations.
+At the point you might want to replace them with something simple and compact.

 <p>Rails have a gem for this utility, called <a href="https://github.com/jalkoby/squasher#readme">squasher</a>.
-It eventually scans all the migrations in application and converts them into a single migration called SquashClean.
+It eventually scans all the migrations in application and converts them into a single migration named SquasherClean.
  Let's see by example.</p>

 - Installation